joysfera/arduino-tasker/README.md

 How to use
 ----------

-1. create new **Tasker** folder under your Arduino projects' libraries folder and place Tasker files there so the header file ends in **./libraries/Tasker/Tasker.h**
+1. create new **Tasker** folder under your Arduino projects' libraries folder and place Tasker files there so the header file ends in **./libraries/Tasker/Tasker.h** or **install from Arduino Library Manager**
-2. in Arduino IDE load File -> Examples -> Tasker -> MultiBlink
+2. in Arduino IDE load File -> Examples -> Tasker -> MultiBlink (or other examples found there)
-3. see how easy it is to add three tasks and run them all at once
+3. see how easy it is to add three tasks and run them all at once (or read the DS18B20 without waiting)
 4. use that example as a basis for your own code

 Tasker API